elastos/Elastos.DID.Native.SDK/README.md

 Third, rebuild the DID project as above operation. (make && make install)

-Finally, Then, change directory to the 'bin' folder.
+Finally, Then, change the directory to the 'bin' folder.

 ```shell
 cd YOUR-DISTRIBUTION-PACKAGE-PATH/bin